 Direct Reversal

 Direct reversal represents the simplest form of DNA repair since it depends mostly on the activity of a single protein without the need for nucleotide removal, resynthesis, or ligation.
 For instance, O6-methylguanine (O6-mG) is a harmful genetic lesion induced by alkylating mutagens.
-The presence of alky groups at the O6 position of guanine cause G:C to A:T transitions and a block in gene transcription or DNA replication.
+The presence of alky groups at the O6 position of guanine causes G:C to A:T transitions and a block in gene transcription or DNA replication.
 In the direct reversal process, the alkyl group is removed by the enzyme O6-methylguanine DNA methyltransferase (MGMT) and the proper nucleotide is restored.

 Base Excision Repair (BER)